 Most beginners are drawn to short term time frames mistakenly believing that more quick trades means more money.
 Wrong.
 Normally more trades means more work, time, stress, cost, errors and experience required.
 Listen to the above advice about slower time frames and consider carefully.

 4/ ADOPT OR DEVELOP A METHOD OR SYSTEM

 You need a method or a system to trade with.
 DO NOT trade without it.

-Think of what you do now for a living, it has a method or a system you have learnt or been taught, you do not approach it in a haphazard way, but with a sequence and plan to give a certain result.
+Think of what you do now for a living.
+It will have a method or system you have learnt or been taught.
+Your current work is not approached in a haphazard way, rather with a sequence and plan to produce a certain result.

 Before you place a trade you should know;

 B/ when you will sell